cpressey/Nested-Modal-Transducers/README.md

 same physical action (moving the mouse).
 The only difference is the context in which the physical action occurs.

-Synthesized inputs are desirable because they allows the machine to deal with the world outside it at an appropriate level of abstraction.
+Synthesized inputs are desirable because they allow the machine to deal with the world outside it at an appropriate level of abstraction.
 While I'm sure it's possible to make UML state machines that synthesize inputs and respond to synthesized inputs, I'm also not aware of any UML features